asmodeus812/elearning/java-se-study/java-11/0-language-and-features.md

     FileInputStream fileInputStream = new FileInputStream("test.txt");
     // fileInputStream is effectively final (not reassigned anywhere) try (fileInputStream) {
-        // use fileInputStream directly
+        // use fileInputStream variable directly, can not be re-assigned }
-    }
     ```

-## Language Features
+## Language

 1.  `var keyword for local variables and type inference`: Allows for local variable declarations without explicitly
     specifying the type.
 Java infers the type based on the right hand side expression.
 However there are some specific